 but neither of those examples are really very close, and Ira’s script lettering is usually less tall and more rounded than that in the WW logo.
 So, I can’t lean either way on whether Ira worked on this design.
 What matters is that Wonder Woman had a strong logo almost from her first appearance, and that probably helped cement her reputation in the early superhero pantheon.

 Before we leave the Golden Age Wonder Woman, let’s look at the lettering used for her stories.
-It has a mechanical look, but is actually pen and ink, created with the LeRoy lettering system of scriber and templates by Jim Wroten and his wife Margaret.
+It has a mechanical look, but is actually pen and ink, created with the LeRoy lettering system.
 The LeRoy system was intended for technical artists doing things like machine parts diagrams and architectural drawings.
 I got one years ago, before I started working in comics.
 Here’s what mine looks like:

 The scriber holds a technical inking pen on one arm.
 A second arm has a pin that follows letters on the template.
 A third arm has a pin that slides along the bottom groove to help keep the letters aligned horizontally.
 Templates come in different sizes, and you can make vertical letters or slanted letters, with the angle changed by adjusting the pin arm of the scriber.

 It all sounds simple, but in fact it’s a monstrously difficult and time-consuming way to letter a comic.
 I tried lettering one 6-page SUPREME story with it once, and it took me about three hours per page, more than four times my usual speed for hand-lettering.
 As with all things, I’m sure you’d get faster with practice, but I vowed to never do it again, and made a computer font from my LeRoy letters for any future need.
-But the Wrotens must have become quite facile with it, as they lettered all the Wonder Woman stories that way, and a few years later were also lettering lots of stories for EC Comics and other publishers.
+My recent research suggests that artist H.G.
+Peter began using Leroy lettering on all his Wonder Woman stories, then handed that task to his assistants.
+In 1945 the lettering takes a leap forward in quality when Jim and Margaret Wroten took it on.
+The Wrotens must have become quite facile with Leroy, as they lettered all the remaining golden age Wonder Woman stories that way, and a few years later were also lettering lots of stories for EC Comics and other publishers.

-It’s interesting to see that on the early effort above, they only had one size template and pen, and for larger words had to use hand-lettering.
+It’s interesting to see that on the early effort above, Peter only had one size template and pen, and for larger words had to use hand-lettering.
 Some words are emphasized by underlining, something you almost never see in comics.
-Perhaps Wroten was a friend of artist H.G.
-Peter and got started in comics working with him, I don’t know.
-Not much is known about the Wrotens, at least that I can find.
+In general the quality of the lettering on Wonder Woman was not very good until the Wrotens took over.